-Any dealings with Housing NSW and their bureaucracy is often a challenge to navigate.
+Any dealings with the housing services bureaucracy is often a challenge to navigate.
 The degree of difficulty with these dealings can be exacerbated when also living with a mental health diagnosis.
 These dealings may be for a rent review, tenancy inspection, neighbour dispute or a transfer.
 You practically need the negotiation skills of a UN Peacekeeper for a successful outcome.

 Minor issues without the right support can blow out of proportion.
 A next door neighbour playing their music loud can seem like a personal attack.
-A slow response to an issue from Housing NSW can seem like a government conspiracy.
+A slow response to an issue from your housing service provider can seem like a government conspiracy.

 Recognition of your own mental health can also be part of the challenge.
 It can sometimes seem clear to others that there is a mental health issue yet we may foster doubts about our own situation and can delay in seeking any help.
 Other hurdles can also include cultural, religious and institutional barriers.

 Living with someone with mental health can be particularly challenging.
 We may be caught up in daily mood swings and changes in behaviour that seemingly come out of nowhere.
 We may be dealing with our own issues and taking on board a flatmate or partner with mental health issues often adds another layer to the challenges being faced.